 Sacrifice your wallet for specialized ski bindings or a split snowboard, climb into the wild and glide back down, you are a backcountry rider.
-Stir in lofty goals such as high peak summits, glaciers, tricky descents down intricate couloirs, you’ve crossed over to mountaineering.
+Stir in lofty goals such as high peak summits, glaciers, and tricky descents down intricate couloirs and mountain faces, you’ve crossed over to mountaineering.

 The skills you need to survive and excel as a ski or snowboard mountaineer are built, not bought.
 The construction process can be complex, painful, and deadly.
-Following are a few ideas that may help you stay alive and enjoy the journey.
+Following are a few ideas that may help you or your loved ones stay alive and enjoy the journey.

 “Climb above all with your head.
 Always measure what you want to do, against what you are capable of doing.
-Mountaineering is above all a matter of conscience.” -Gaston Rebuffat
+Mountaineering is above all a matter of conscience.” -French alpinist and author Gaston Rebuffat

 More than anything, successful mountaineering is about brainpower.
 Make a life-long study of the sport.
 Drill yourself on the truth that knowledge becomes judgment when combined with experience and caution.
 Judgment allows you to plan excellent trips, deal with small glitches that could otherwise segue to disaster, turn away from avalanche slopes covered with perfect powder, and say no to peer pressure induced idiocy.
 With judgment you can be courageous without being bold.

 “Clear your mind of the chatter.
 Don’t think about how your life or climbs will look to anyone else.
-Make choices based on your values, your analysis, your intuition and your dreams.” — Michael Kennedy
+Make choices based on your values, your analysis, your intuition and your dreams.” — Alpinist and former publisher of Climbing Magazine, Michael Kennedy

 “If it’s not on Facebook it didn’t happen.”
 Those words elicit a chuckle, but they illustrate a truth.
 More than ever, instant media pushes hard for how you look and what you do.
 When your friend welds her camera or you mount your GoPro on your helmet, be aware of that effect.
 Very aware.